Ed-von-Schleck/shoco/README.md

 int shoco_decompress(const char * const in, char * const out, int bufsize, int complen);
 ```

 That's it.
 If the `strlen` argument for `shoco_compress` is 0, the input char is assumed to be `\0`-terminated.
-If it's a positive integer, parsing the input will stop after this length, or at a `\0`-char, whatever comes first. `shoco_decompress` however will need a positive integer for `complen` (most likely you should pass the return value of `shoco_compress`, or this value +1 if you want your decompressed string to be `\0`-terminated).
+If it's a positive integer, parsing the input will stop after this length, or at a `\0`-char, whatever comes first. `shoco_decompress` however will need a positive integer for `complen` (most likely you should pass the return value of `shoco_compress`).

 The return value is the number of bytes written.
 If it is less than `bufsize`, all is well.
 In case of decompression, a `\0`-terminator is written.
 If the return value is exactly `bufsize`, the output is all there, but _not_ `\0`-terminated.
 It is up to you to decide if that's an error or not.
 If the buffer is not large enough for the output, the return value will be `bufsize` + 1.
 You might want to allocate a bigger output buffer.
 The compressed string will never be `\0`-terminated.